http://michie.net

 String Bags / Bilums

-Long before supermarkets were forced to give or sell non-plastic bags for customers to carry groceries the women of PNG were using the ultimate item carrier - a bilum.
+Long before supermarkets were forced to give or sell non-plastic bags for customers to carry groceries the women of Papua New Guinea (PNG) were using the ultimate shopping bag - a bilum.
+A fibre bilum is perfectly suited to today's environmentally conscious world, being reusable and biodegradable

 Originally made from traditional materials they are now usually made from commercially manufactured material such as nylon and wool.
 The original fibre was manufactured from the inner bark of the wild tulip tree and other readily available natural materials.
 First the bark is soaked in a stream or the sea for up to 8 months until the material that binds the bark twine together rots.
 Then the bark is dried and the strands of bark are separated before the woman will rub the bark with her hand on her thigh to produce the strands of twine.